SporadicToast/philippine-geo/README.md

 ## Installation

 1. Clone the repository to your local machine.
-2. Navigate to the project directory and run `npm install` to install dependencies.
+2. Navigate to the project directory and run `pnpm install` to install dependencies.
 3. Ensure MongoDB is running and accessible.
 4. Set up environment variables:
    - `MONGODB_URI`: The URI for your MongoDB database.